murilopolese/pixel-turtle/docs/tutorials/naming-things-that-change.md

 sky = black
 ```

 You could also tell Pixel Kit how many stars are on the sky, you could tell if it's night or that your name is "Banana Banana".
-To facilitate talking about naming thing we usually there is a name and a value.
-In our case the name is `sky` and sometimes its value is `white`, sometimes is `black`.
+To facilitate talking about naming things we usually say there is a name and a value.
+In our case the name is `sky` and everything else we say the `sky` is it's the value: Sometimes its value is `white`, sometimes is `black`.

-It's because there are things that can change their **values** it's also common to talk about the **names** as **variables**.
+It's because the **values** can change it's also common to talk about the **names** as **variables**.

 ## What can we name?